xiaohuiliugis/UCGIS-Fullstack-Geovisualization-Workshop/README.md

 ### Create JavaScript and CSS
 Likewise, right click on *code* and select *new file*.
 An input will show for you to enter the name of the new file.

 Type *"main.js"* and *"style.css"*.
-The names of the files are not important, therefore, you can choose the name you like, but remember to change accordingly later.
+The names of the files are not important, therefore, you can choose the name you like, but remember to change accordingly later in other parts of the code.

 ## Populate HTML
 As we discussed in the minilecture, HTML is like *the bone* and the foundation of a webmap.
-When we are opening a webmap, we are actually opening a HTML file.
+When we are opening a webmap, we are actually opening an HTML file.

 An HTML also holds the responsibilities of adding JavaScript and CSS libraries and your own scripts, which is the main focus of this section.